Trese Judd Art

 a painting of a woman in the art style of cubism, deep colors

 Cubism is a revolutionary art movement that originated in France in the early 20th century.
 It was pioneered by none other than Pablo Picasso and Georges Braque.
 This art style emphasized the breaking down of objects into their basic shapes and geometries as opposed to the traditional perspective and representation techniques.
 Cubist art represented the subject from multiple viewpoints simultaneously, thereby creating a more complex and abstract image.
 Some of the distinguishing features of this style included the use of muted colors and a flattened appearance.
-Other famous artists associated with this style include Juan Gris, Albert Gleizes, and Robert Delaunay.
-Cubism had a significant impact on art and culture, and its influence can still be felt today.

 11. Dadaism

 Dadaism is an avant-garde art movement that emerged in Europe during World War I. This art style aimed to reject the traditional cultural and artistic values and instead celebrate anarchy, irrationality, and anti-bourgeois sentiment.
 Dada artists often used unconventional materials and techniques to create their works, such as collage, found objects, and nonsense language.
-Some of the most famous Dada artists include Marcel Duchamp, who famously submitted a urinal as a work of art, and Tristan Tzara, who wrote nonsensical poetry and manifestos.
+Some of the most famous Dada artists include Marcel Duchamp, who (as mentioned before) famously submitted a urinal as a work of art, and Tristan Tzara, who wrote nonsensical poetry and manifestos.
 Dadaism had a significant influence on subsequent art movements, such as surrealism and pop art.

 12. Expressionism

-Expressionism is an artistic style that is characterized by a subjective representation of the world, often presenting a distorted and emotional view of reality.
-It emerged in the early 20th century as a reaction against the more traditional, realistic styles that dominated the art world at the time.
 Famous expressionist artists throughout history include Vincent van Gogh, Edvard Munch, and Wassily Kandinsky.
 Van Gogh’s bold brushstrokes and use of vivid colors in his paintings exemplify the expressive qualities of this style.
-Munch’s “The Scream” is perhaps the most iconic expressionist work, with its exaggerated and unsettling depiction of a screaming figure.
-Kandinsky’s abstract compositions were also deeply influenced by expressionism, as he sought to convey emotional experiences through color and form.
+Munch’sThe Scream” is perhaps the most iconic expressionist work, with its exaggerated and unsettling depiction of a screaming figure.
+Kandinsky’s abstract compositions were also deeply influenced by expressionism.
+As a result, he sought to convey emotional experiences through color and form.

 13. Fauvism

-Fauvism is an art style that emerged in France in the early 20th century.
-It is characterized by the use of bright and bold colors, often applied in a loose and spontaneous manner.
-Fauvist artists sought to express themselves through vivid and expressive colors, rather than through a realistic depiction of their subjects.
 Some famous Fauvist artists include Henri Matisse, Andre Derain, and Maurice de Vlaminck.
 Matisse, in particular, is often considered one of the founders of Fauvism, with his work “Woman with a Hat” being a prime example of the movement’s style.
-Their works often depicted landscapes, still lifes, and portraits, but in a distinctly non-realistic, vibrant, and emotional way.
+Their works often depicted landscapes, still lifes, and portraits.
+But, to clarify, did so in a distinctly non-realistic, vibrant, and emotional way.

 14. Impressionism

 Impressionism is a style of art which emerged in the late 19th century.
-The main goal of this artistic movement was to capture the impressions of the world around us, rather than producing a highly accurate representation.
-Impressionist paintings are often vibrant in color, and feature loose brushstrokes and open compositions.
-Some of the most famous Impressionist artists include Claude Monet, Edgar Degas, and Pierre-Auguste Renoir.
-These artists were known for their vivid depictions of landscapes, cityscapes, and people in everyday life.
-Impressionism influenced many later artistic movements, and remains an important part of art history today.
+The main goal of this artistic movement was to capture the impressions of the world around us.
+That is to say, rather than producing a highly accurate representation of our surroundings.
+Impressionist paintings are often vibrant in color and feature loose brushstrokes and open compositions.

 15. Minimalism

-Minimalism is an art movement characterized by simplicity, minimal use of colors, and geometric forms.
-This style emerged in the 1960s and rejected the idea of the artist’s emotional expression, instead focusing on the viewer’s experience.
-Minimalist works often incorporate repeating patterns and shapes and employ industrial materials, such as steel, glass, and concrete.
-Famous Minimalist artists include Donald Judd, Dan Flavin, and Sol LeWitt, who all created works that explore the relationship between the viewer and the art.
-These artists sought to reduce art to its essential elements, creating objects that had no meaning beyond the materials and forms they employed.
+Famous Minimalist artists include Donald Judd, Dan Flavin, and Sol LeWitt.
+All of these exceptional artists created works that explored the relationship between the viewer and the art.
+They sought to reduce art to its essential elements, creating objects that had no meaning beyond the materials and forms they employed.
 Their works paved the way for the development of Conceptual and Postmodern art.

 16. Modernism

 Modernism is an art style that emerged in the late 19th century and continued through most of the 20th century.
-It was a response to the traditional art forms that had dominated the art world for centuries.
-Modernist artists believed that art should reflect the rapidly changing world around them, and they often used new techniques and materials.
-Famous modernist artists include Pablo Picasso, who co-founded Cubism, and Wassily Kandinsky, who pioneered abstract art.
-Other notable modernist artists include Jackson Pollock, Salvador Dalí, and Georgia O’Keeffe.
-Many of these artists pushed the boundaries of traditional art, creating new forms and techniques that inspired generations of artists to come.
+Like so many other art styles, it was a response to the traditional art forms that had dominated the art world for centuries.
+Modernist artists believed that art should reflect the rapidly changing world around them.
+With this purpose in mind, they often used new techniques and materials.

 17. Naturalism